 Make sure you’re posting regularly to keep your followers engaged.
-There aren’t any hard rules around how often you should post, but you want to make sure you’re not over-doing it or under-doing it.
-You don’t want to spam your followers, but you also don’t want to post so infrequently that they forget your account even exists.
-Try to aim to post new content around two to three times per week and if you have more content to share, mix things up by uploading multiple images within the same post, or by trying your hand at Instagram Stories.
+There aren’t any hard rules around how often you should post, but you want to make sure you’re not bombarding your followers, nor do you want to post so infrequently that they forget your account even exists.
+Aim to post new content around two to three times per week and if you have more content to share, mix things up by uploading multiple images within the same post or by trying your hand at Instagram Stories.

 6. Use Instagram Stories

-Instagram Stories allows you to share real-time content in the form of images or videos (of up to 10 seconds in length) which will feature on your profile for 24 hours.
-It’s a great way to share time-sensitive posts that you don’t necessarily want on your profile permanently.
-Stories are a great way to show authentic, behind the scenes footage of your school too — try taking your followers on a virtual tour or put them on the slide lines at your next big sporting event.
-If you'd like to step your design up a notch, we also recommend checking out Canva's Instagram Story Templates.
-Here you can choose from a wide-range of template designs to create an even more engaging and custom look for your content!
+Instagram Stories allows you to post real-time content in the form of images or videos (of up to 10 seconds in length) that will feature on your profile for 24 hours.
+It works well for time-sensitive posts that you don’t necessarily want on your profile permanently.
+Stories are a great way to show authentic, behind the scenes footage of your school, too; try taking your followers on a virtual tour, or put them on the sidelines at your next big sporting event.

-With such a broad range of potential benefits to your school's marketing strategy, we recommend giving Instagram a try for your school.
-If you’re looking to ramp up your school’s social media marketing activity this year, be sure to get your hands on our free guide to inbound marketing for schools.
-In here, you’ll find everything you need to know from creating a digital marketing strategy to social media and nailing content creation.
+With such a broad range of features and potential benefits to your school's marketing strategy, we recommend giving Instagram a try.
+If you’re looking to ramp up your school’s social media marketing activity, be sure to get your hands on our free social media toolkit for schools.
+In here, you’ll find everything you need to know, from creating a social media strategy to nailing content creation.